 Tile and the smart home

 Locating your devices doesn't stop with your phone, however.
 Tile also has partnerships with Google and Amazon, meaning you can use Google Assistant or Alexa to find devices too, meaning you can use your voice.
 You can also use Siri Shortcuts.

 Tile will also be supporting Assistant Connect, which is Google's feature that allows interaction without using Google cloud.
 In this instance, you'll be able to locate a Tile using your Google Home or Nest Hub and no information needs to go via the cloud - it can be point to point within your home.

-Using Amazon Alexa, for example, you have to enable the Tile Skill, sign-in to your account to link them up - then you can simply say "Alexa, ask Tile to find my keys" it will find and ring the device on your keys.
+Using Amazon Alexa you have to enable the Tile Skill, sign-in to your account to link them up - then you can simply say "Alexa, ask Tile to find my keys" it will find and ring the device on your keys.

 There's a bigger home play with Tile too.
 Comcast is both an investor and partner in Tile and yes, Comcast's set-top boxes can also be used for Tile functionality, searching for lost items from your TV.